 - 19. Division 1 outlines the application of Part 2, and the circumstances in which additional remuneration and benefits may be provided to judicial officers. - 20.
-Division 2 sets the salary and allowances of judicial officers and implements the general adjustment described in paragraph 9 of this document. - 21.
+Division 2 sets the salary and allowances of judicial officers. - 21.
 Division 3 sets out the conditions relating to the provision of car-with-driver service, private plated Commonwealth vehicles and reimbursement of private vehicle running costs to members of the Commonwealth judiciary. - 22.
-Division 4 sets out the recreation leave and salary packaging conditions for Judges of the Federal Circuit and Family Court of Australia (Division 2). - 23.
+Division 4 sets out the recreation leave and salary packaging conditions for Judges of the Federal Circuit and Family Court of Australia (Division 2).
+A special arrangement allowing a Judge of the Federal Circuit and Family Court of Australia (Division 2) to retain a recreation leave balance for use before end of 2022 has been removed. - 23.
 The provisions of this Part remain otherwise unchanged from those contained in Part 2 of the previous determination.